mrlucifer006/Billing/README.md

-# GDC Billing System - Developer Guide
+# Ticket System - Developer Guide

-Welcome to the Game Development Cell (GDC) Billing System codebase.
+Welcome to the Ticket System codebase (formerly GDC Billing System).
 This guide is designed to help new developers understand the architecture, setup the project, and contribute effectively.

 ## 1. Project Overview

-The GDC Billing System is a web-based application used to manage payments and play-time for the gaming setup.
+The Ticket System is a web-based application used to manage event ticketing and entry.
 It handles:
--   **User Entries**: Recording participant details, payment mode (Cash/Online), and selected plan.
+-   **User Entries**: Recording participant details, payment mode (Cash/Online), and selected ticket type.
 -   **QR Code Generation**: Generating secure, encrypted QR codes for entry verification.
--   **Verification**: Scanning QR codes to verify transactions and start play sessions.
+-   **Verification**: Scanning QR codes to verify transactions and confirm entry.
--   **Session Management**: Tracking active play sessions and sending WhatsApp notifications for time expiry.
+-   **Session Management**: Tracking active sessions and sending WhatsApp notifications.
 -   **Data Logging**: Automatically saving all transaction details to a Google Sheet.

 ## 2. Technology Stack